-- (1) The student must communicate with all committee members (new and old alike) as well as the Graduate Staff Assistant in writing about the changes to be made to the committee and the reasons for those changes.
-The student must obtain committee members' approval of the change. - (2) The faculty member being removed from the committee must communicate with the Graduate Staff Assistant in writing (email is fine) indicating their awareness of the change. - (3) If a dissertation proposal has already been approved, new committee members must approve the proposal as originally voted upon. - (4) The Graduate Staff Assistant will prepare a new Doctoral Committee form and obtain the appropriate signatures, then submit to the Graduate School for processing.
+- (1) The student must communicate with all committee members (new and old alike) as well as the Graduate Staff Assistant in writing about the changes to be made to the committee and the reasons for those changes. - (2) The faculty member being removed from the committee must communicate with the Graduate Staff Assistant in writing (email is fine) indicating their awareness of the change. - (3) If a dissertation proposal has already been approved, new committee members must approve the proposal as originally voted upon. - (4) The Graduate Staff Assistant will prepare a new Doctoral Committee form and obtain the appropriate signatures, then submit to the Graduate School for processing.